 ACCESSORY STRUCTURE.
-A structure not greater than 3,000 square feet (279 m2) in floor area, and not over two stories in height, the use of which is customarily accessory to and incidental to that of the dwelling(s) and which is located on the same lot.
+In one- and two-family dwellings not more than three stories high with separate means of egress, a building, the use of which is incidental to that of the main building and which is located on the same lot.

-ADDITION.
-An extension or increase in floor area, number of stories or height of a building or structure.
+[B] ADDITION.
+An extension or increase in floor area or height of a building or structure.